cirosantilli/git-tutorial/index.md

 as `origin` or through explicit `remote add`, since the name determines how the local references will be named.

+## FETCH_HEAD

+A reference that points to the latest fetched branch.

+Common use case: get a single commit not on the main repository, often on the fork feature branch of a pull request, to try it out locally without merging or adding a new remote:

+    git fetch origin pull/<pr-number>/head
+    git checkout -b <local-branch-name> FETCH_HEAD

 # bare

-A repo that only contains the files that are inside `.git`.
+A bare repository is one that only contains files that are inside `.git`: in particular, it has no working tree nor index.

 This is what GitHub stores for you: no need to store the files also!